MadniAbdulWahab/powerbi-operations-kpi-dashboard/README.md

 ## Overview

-This project was created as a **Power BI dashboard** to demonstrate practical BI skills across the full reporting workflow:
+This project was created as a **Power BI portfolio dashboard** to demonstrate practical BI skills across the full reporting workflow:

+- synthetic dataset design in **Python**
 - data preparation in **Power Query**
 - **star schema** data modeling
 - **DAX** KPI and analytical measure creation